What is GHK-Cu peptide?

 3. GHK-Cu and Bacteria

-Invasion of foreign pathogens is the primary reason behind both delayed healing of wounds or absence of healing.
-Bacterial and fungal infections are specifically dangerous in burn patients and in those with compromised immune systems (e.g. diabetes, HIV patients).
+Invasion of foreign pathogens is the primary reason behind both delayed healing of wounds and absence of healing.
+Bacterial and fungal infections are specifically dangerous in burn patients and those with compromised immune systems (e.g., diabetes, HIV patients).
 However, GHK-Cu in combination with certain fatty acids creates a strong antimicrobial compound that works against a number of bacteria and fungi known to interfere with the process of wound healing.

 Research in diabetic patients has shown that GHK-Cu by itself is more effective than standard care regimens in the treatment of diabetic ulcers.
-Patients treated to a combination of standard care and GHK-Cu demonstrate a ~40% increase in wound closure and a 27% reduction in infection rates as opposed to control groups.
+Patients treated with a combination of standard care and GHK-Cu demonstrate a 40% increase in wound closure and a 27% reduction in infection rates as opposed to control groups.
 Similar results have also been obtained from studies in patients with ischemic open wounds.

 4. Side Effects of Chemotherapy

-GHK-Cu was also found to be effective in the treatment of mouse models of acute respiratory distress syndrome (ARDS), an inflammatory lung condition that can aggravate very fast and be fatal.
+GHK-Cu was also found to be effective in treating mouse models of acute respiratory distress syndrome (ARDS), an inflammatory lung condition that can aggravate very fast and be fatal.
 ARDS is linked with injury, infection, and use of certain chemotherapeutic drugs.
 Once again, the underlying mechanism of the peptide action is by decreasing the expression of TNF-alpha and IL-6.